Sayonara robertsi

-Plectranthias robertsi, the filamentous perchlet, is a species of fish in the family Serranidae occurring in the western Pacific Ocean.
+Sayonara robertsi, the filamentous perchlet, is a species of fish in the family Anthiadidae occurring in the western Pacific Ocean.

 Size

 This species reaches a length of 9.0 cm.

 Etymology

 The fish is named in honor of Clive D. Roberts, of the Museum of New Zealand Te Papa Tongarewa, who first recognized this species as an undescribed fish from a single specimen taken in Capricorn Channel off Queensland and he had plans to describe it when more material was collected.
 He heard of the authors’ research on the species, and he made his specimen available to them.